 The NES version of this game also has an additional VS. fighting mode for one or two players.
 Players choose from a field of six different characters (Billy and 5 of the enemy characters) and enter into a one-on-one fighting match.
 Players have to punch, kick, jumpkick, and even use a weapon against their opponents until someone's health bar is fully drained.
 The winner is the last one standing.

-There are 181 other screenshots on file for other versions of this game.
+There are 199 other screenshots from other versions of this game or official promotional screenshots.

 - "Double Dragon Advance" -- Game Boy Advance title